-- 1.31 It is intended that the SEEA Implementation Guide provide material that can assist countries in understanding the need for a strategic approach to implementing the SEEA and the steps that can be taken to adopt such an approach.
+- 1.35 It is intended that the SEEA Implementation Guide provide material that can assist countries in understanding the need for a strategic approach to implementing the SEEA and the steps that can be taken to adopt such an approach.
 The focus of the document is therefore not targeted towards the steps involved in the compilation of accounts in terms of data sources and methods.
-Rather, the guide outlines the broader requirements of implementation, including, most importantly, engagement with key policy agencies and users and the development of appropriate institutional arrangements that permit SEEA to grow beyond one-off measurement exercises. - 1.32 The SEEA Implementation Guide is a summary document that conveys sufficient information regarding the steps for implementation and provides links to relevant, more detailed material as required.
+Rather, the guide outlines the broader requirements of implementation, including, most importantly, engagement with key policy agencies and users and the development of appropriate institutional arrangements that permit SEEA to grow beyond one-off measurement exercises. - 1.36 The SEEA Implementation Guide is a summary document that conveys sufficient information regarding the steps for implementation and provides links to relevant, more detailed material as required.
 One reason for providing such a summary document is that while there are many aspects of implementation of the SEEA that might be considered generic, the modular nature of the SEEA means that there will be different issues that must be considered depending on the specific account that is the focus of implementation.
-For example, the set of policy agencies, users, and source data agencies will be different for the implementation of accounts for water resources compared to accounts for timber resources or emission accounts. - 1.33 In order to support implementation for specific types of accounts it is proposed to prepare a series of SEEA Technical Notes covering the main aspects of measurement and compilation in various accounts of the SEEA.
-For example technical notes are proposed for water accounting, land accounting, accounting for energy, etc. First drafts of technical notes for water accounting and land accounting have been provided as background documents.
+For example, the set of policy agencies, users, and source data agencies will be different for the implementation of accounts for water resources compared to accounts for timber resources or emission accounts. - 1.37 Given the more generic nature of the SEEA Implementation Guide, in order to support implementation for specific types of accounts it is proposed to prepare a series of SEEA Technical Notes covering the main aspects of measurement and compilation in various accounts of the SEEA.
 The aim of these notes is to provide a starting point for implementation of specific accounts by summarizing key aspects and linking to relevant material.
-Thus they are not compilation guides per se.
-It may well be relevant for countries, as they work through the implementation and compilation process, to generate a country specific compilation guide and advice on how this may be done could be included in the higher level SEEA Implementation Guide. - 1.34 An associated piece of work has been the development of a rapid diagnostic tool that could be used to lead relevant parties quickly through the implementation process
+They are not compilation guides per se and it may well be relevant for countries, as they work through the implementation and compilation process, to generate a country specific compilation guides.
+(See Annex 4 for more details concerning SEEA Technical Notes.) - 1.38 An important aspect of the SEEA Implementation Guide is the diagnostic tool described in Chapter 4 and Annex 2.
+The diagnostic tool is intended to be used to lead relevant parties within a country through a discussion of the implementation process and required steps, including determining priority accounts, and identifying relevant constraints and opportunities.